logseq/docs/db-version.md

 * `Export block EDN data` - Run this command on the current block to copy it to the clipboard.
 When this data is imported, it will overwrite the current block.
 * `Export page EDN data` - Run this command on the current page to copy it to the clipboard.
 When this is imported to an existing page, it will append to the existing page.
 * `Export graph's tags and properties EDN data` - Run this command to copy the entire graph's tags and properties.
 This is useful for sharing your workflows with others without sharing your graph-specific data.
 This is an example of a workflow that was not possible with file graphs.
 * `Import EDN data` - Run this command to import any of the above exported data.
 If importing a block, you must have focus on the block you want to import into.
+If you do not want the import after seeing it, press `Cmd-Z` to undo it.

 This feature is also available:
 * for the whole graph using the `Export EDN file` and `EDN to DB graph` options described above.